 The story of the Mansion picks back up in the 1950s, when Sacramento restauranteur Frank Perese saw the potential of this impressive property.
 Mr. Perese installed a commercial kitchen, and the Mansion began its second life as the backdrop for a unique dining experience.

-Since 1978, the Mansion has been operated as a dining, wedding and event venue by English hotelier Sandras Clark and her staff.
-Lovingly maintained and periodically refurbished with the involvement of Terrence Black, great-nephew of the original architect and current owner, it embodies the opulent style of a bygone era.
+Since 1978, the Mansion has been operated as a dining, wedding and event venue, lovingly maintained and periodically refurbished to ensure that this classic landmark will always embody the opulent style of a bygone era.

 The Mansion is a treasure trove of handiwork of the finest craftsmen from Europe.
 Everywhere you look, the Grand Island Mansion embodies the finest craftsmanship and design, meant to please the most discerning guests of yesterday and today.
 Distinctive original features like marble fireplaces, unique handmade tile work, inlaid parquet flooring and imported wood paneling have remained intact for visitors to admire and enjoy a century after the mansion was constructed, enhanced by luxurious period furnishings and authentic artwork.
 Enjoying a game on the oversized billiards table, descending the grand staircase, or taking a stroll through the Italian Statuary Garden gives visitors the feeling of what it might have been like to rub shoulders with the upper crust of yesteryear.
 From the spacious, manicured front lawn to the dramatic collonade room, a trip to the Mansion is truly a rare glimpse into the opulence of an earlier age.

 The Mansion has been featured in such publications as National Geographic, Architectural Digest, and many others, highlighting the historical significance and classical beauty that help make the Grand Island Mansion a destination of unrivaled desirability for weddings and events.
 It has also provided the setting for films and music videos, and hosted events attended by such prominent guests as President Ronald Reagan, who, upon seeing the Mansion, quipped that “This must be the Western White House.”